How high are your castle walls?

 That moat was drained when our bible believing loved-one – who was not abused, did not have a poor relationship with her parents, did not choose this path (and in fact fought against it for years) – came out.
 One beautiful person who we’d known since birth challenged all the teachings around the teaching.
 The moat of misinformation had served to protect not just the doctrine, but the questioning of the doctrine.

-I hope to have more thoughts on the scripture to share soon, but currently it’s the moat of misinformation that concerns me most because it affects how the church treats gays in and out of the church.
+Maybe I will have more thoughts on the scripture, but currently it’s the moat of misinformation that concerns me most because it affects how the church treats gays in and out of the church.
 (Imagine the anxiety of realizing you’re different from the majority, and having that majority conclude that you chose this path and need to change.)

 But this is one issue among many.

-Though we start with the easy-to-carry good news of who God is and how much He loves us, over time it becomes a heavy load when we pile on church doctrine and community expectation.
-When it becomes an all-or-nothing package the moat is wide and the barrier has been made bigger than it needs be.
+We might start with the easy-to-carry good news of who God is and how much He loves us, but over time it becomes a heavy load when we pile on church doctrine and community expectation.
+When it becomes an all-or-nothing package, the moat is wide and the barrier has been made bigger than it needs be.
 The perception of us vs. them increases, and it is a bigger leap for others to come in.

 I’m catching glimpses of the difference between doctrine and doctor